Caritusy/Minhook.NET-NAOT/README.md

 This repository is used to fixed this "attempted" glitch "dynamic code generation" in .NET8.0+ with publish NativeAOT.

+If you want a better Native-Minhook for .NET, Check out [MinHook.LibraryImport.NET](https://github.com/atomsk-0/MinhookNET).

 ## Quick Start

 Simple example demonstrating the hooking of the MessageBoxW Windows API